nasa-jpl/stellar/README.md

 # Stellar

 A CSS implementation of the Stellar design system for spacecraft operations tools.
-See the [live demo here][stellar-example].
+See our [example project][stellar-example] for detailed API usage.

 ## Install